arashout/arashout.site/_posts/2021-08-23-goals-systems-for-post-covid.md

 ## Participate in the Central Park Park Run Saturday's at 9AM
 ### *Bonus* Volunteer At-Least Once a Month
 ## *Bonus* Participate in the Icecream & Donut Park Run
+## *Bonus* Stay After the Run To Mingle
+I noticed that I have a tendency to leave right after the run because I'm afraid of the possible uncomfortable-ness that MIGHT follow.
+This bad habit is starting to feel like a crutch, social speaking.
+I always seem to come up with some kind of excuse for why I should leave right after the run;
+- I need to grab grocercies
+- I intentionally book climbing sessions right after the run
+- etc...

+I have to start forcing myself to stay, otherwise I won't ever become close friends with anyone else there.

 # Career
 ## Developing A Personal Brand??